tonyma163/erc1511_sample/README.md

 # erc1511_sample
-a erc1511 sample. could be deployed on all EVM-compatible blockchains. (bsc, polygon, ...).
+A erc1511 sample. could be deployed on all EVM-compatible blockchains. (bsc, polygon, ...)

 The sample erc1511 smart contract has 2 tokens(nfts) inside.